hyperledger/firefly/doc-site/docs/reference/types/_includes/contractlistener_description.md

 ### With Interface Reference

 These examples use an `interface` reference when creating the filters, the `eventPath` field is used to reference an event defined within the interface provided.
+In this case, we do not need to provide the event schema as the section above shows.
 See an example of creating a [FireFly Interface](../../tutorials/custom_contracts/ethereum.md/#the-firefly-interface-format) for an EVM smart contract.

 **Muliple Filters**
 ```json